-The best small business servers listed here can give you complete control over your growing business' data, and that means it could be one of the best investments you can make in 2022.
+The best small business servers listed here can give you complete control over your growing business data, which means it could be one of the best investments you can make in 2023.

-While there has been a trend for businesses, especially small and medium-sized ones, to use cloud-based servers, there are many reasons why you'd be better off going with your own on-site server.
+While there has been a trend for businesses, tiny and medium-sized ones, to use cloud-based servers, there are many reasons why you'd be better off going with your on-site server.

-Sure, this can be initially more expensive than dedicated server hosting (read our review on dedicated server hosting,) or renting your own bare metal server (here's our review of the best bare metal servers), but in the long-term it will almost certainly prove to be the more cost-effective option, even by comparison to cheap dedicated hosting deals.
-This is especially the case if you choose a Linux server distro and you already have some knowledge or training in Linux.
+Sure, this can be initially more expensive than dedicated server hosting (read our review on dedicated server hosting) or renting your bare metal server (here's our review of the best bare metal servers), but in the long term, it will almost certainly prove to be the more cost-effective option, even by comparison to cheap dedicated hosting deals.
+This is especially the case if you choose a Linux server distro and already have some knowledge or training in Linux.

-However, perhaps the biggest advantage is that it gives you complete control over your data and software.
+However, perhaps the most significant advantage is that it gives you complete control over your data and software.
 After all, you're not relying on a third party to host your data.
-It does require more work, but you can control backups using additional server hard drives, to also provide for disaster recovery.
+It requires more work, but you can also control backups using additional server hard drives to provide disaster recovery.

-Buying the right server for your needs needn't be confusing either.
-In this guide, we've picked the best small business servers that offer everything small and medium-sized businesses need to get started, without costing too much money.
-The small business servers are easy to set up and maintain, and the manufacturers should also offer you support in case something goes wrong.
+Buying the correct server for your needs needn't be confusing, either.
+In this guide, we've picked the best small business servers that offer everything small and medium-sized businesses need to get started without costing too much money.
+The small business servers are easy to set up and maintain, and the manufacturers should also offer you support if something goes wrong.

-The best small business servers will be robust enough to be able to work under intense loads throughout the day, handling high numbers of users, and perhaps most importantly, they will also be expandable, so they can be upgraded as your business grows.
+The best small business servers will be robust enough to handle high numbers of users under intense daily loads.
+Perhaps most importantly, they will also be expandable, which can be upgraded as your business grows.

 There are so many different servers out there, and that means that you’ll sometimes have to sort through entire price lists in order to find the best small server for you.
 Just look at the Dell PowerEdge T30 – you can buy it either as a barebones or as a fully configured server.